mahdiit/Gufel.QrRender/Asset/graphics.md

 | ![body20.png](/Asset/graphics/body20.png) | ![body21.png](/Asset/graphics/body21.png) |  |  |  |
 | 20 | 21 |  |  |  |

-there are algorithem for loading body pixel, each body pixel has 4 graphic. that indicate position of pixel based on neighbors. example of ids:
+there are algorithms for loading body pixels, each body pixel has 4 graphics. that indicate the position of a pixel based on neighbors. example of ids:
 * `5-0001`
 * `5-0011`
 * `5-0111`
 * `5-1111`

-it Anticlockwise around current pixel and allow different style of pixel based on neighbor pixel. it allow that end or start pixel make diffrent style. for pixel that never changes you can set them same. for example in body 21 all are same.
+it anticlockwise around the current pixel and allows different styles of pixels based on neighboring pixels. it allows that end or start pixel to make a different style. for pixel that never change, you can set them the same. for example in body 21 all are the same.